 - Developing novel ovarian cancer cell lines as models of resistance to anti-vascular agents

-- Developing in vitro models of the tumour microenvironment for studying tumour and carcinoma-associated fibroblasts
+- Developing in vitro models of the tumour microenvironment for studying carcinoma-associated fibroblasts

 - Studying the origin and function of carcinoma-associated fibroblasts in vivo